-Below are a few ideas of ways for others to support you and your baby while recovering from birth.
+Below are a few ideas for others to support you and your baby while recovering from birth.

 With a new baby, the routine often consists of feeding, soothing, and sleeping on repeat.
 Your primary focus is the baby, and most other priorities fall to the bottom of your to-do list.

-One way your support network can be helpful during the postpartum period is by helping with other tasks.
+One way your support network can be helpful during the postpartum period is by stepping up to take other tasks off of your plate.
+(Ideally, they should be taking on some of these tasks pre-baby, too, but that’s a different article).

-Some examples might be coming over and doing a load of laundry (bonus points for folding!).
+Some examples might be coming over and doing laundry (bonus points for folding!).
 Another idea is to order your favorite lunch or dinner meal and deliver it to your house.